Welcome to the UNRISD Conference "Overcoming Inequalities in a Fractured World: Between Elite Power and Social Mobilization"

 The conference will comprise 9 panels, each with 5 speakers, who will tease out different aspects of the topics covered based on insightful research and evidence from case studies.
-The speaker line-up will be available soon.
-Please click here
+Please see the Programme

 Elites constitute a unique social group defined by their disproportionate control over resources—be they economic, political, cultural—and their ability to translate those resources into power, influence and other forms of capital.
 They are often linked much more closely to each other across linguistic, cultural and geographic divides than to citizens of their own nations.
 How have elites and elite networks brought about the deepening of social and economic cleavages across the globe?
 What are the motivations for elites to work together, what are the tools used, and what impact has this had on global political shifts?
 What role have elites played in engendering or inhibiting transformative change in the past, and what might motivate elites to engage in progressive alliances?